matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 58) IAM Best Practices?
 Answer: Principle of Least Privilege: Give least possible privilege needed for a role.
 Separation of Duties - Involve at least 2 people in sensitive tasks.
-Example have separate deployer ad traffic migrator roles.
+Example have separate deployer and traffic migrator roles.
 Constant Monitoring.
 Use Groups when possible.

-59) Which options would you enable on a subnet to allows VM's in a subnet to connect to Google APIs using private IPs.
+59) Which options would you enable on a subnet to allows VM's in a subnet to connect to Google APIs using private IPs?
 Answer: Enable Private Google Access.

-60) Cloud VPN.
+60) Cloud VPN?
 Answer: Cloud VPN - Connect on-premise network to the GCP network.
 Implemented using IPsec VPN Tunnel.
 Traffic through internet (public).
 Traffic encrypted using Internet Key.
 Exchange protocol.
 Two types of Cloud VPN: HA VPN - only dynamic routing BGP supported.
 Classic VPN - supports static routing policy based, route-based and dynamic routing BGP.

-61) Direct Peering.
+61) Direct Peering?
 Answer: Hybrid Cloud.
 Connect customer network to google network using network peering.
 Direct path from on-premises network to Google services.
 Not a GCP service: lower level network connection outside of GCP.
 Not recommended: use cloud interconnect and Cloud VPN.

-62) Cloud Interconnect.
+62) Cloud Interconnect?
 Answer: Hybrid Cloud.
 High Speed physical connection between on-premise and VPC network.
 High available and high throughput.
 Two types: Dedicated interconnect - 10 Giga Bytes per seconds or 100 Giga Bytes per second.
 Partner Interconnect - 50 Mega bytes per second to 10 Giga bytes per seconds.
 Data exchange happens through a private network.